marcoemrich/schools_of_tdd_dojo/slides/2023-12-workshop-it-tage_SHOW_NOTES.md

 ---

-TODO STIMMT NICHT...

 1. Branch: st_pauli_start (have a simple green AcceptanceTest, green)
+   0. Hunting for a position implementation
+   1. Have a test, that checks for not changing the position on command L
+   2. Next: Add test with moving Forward, fake the result
+   3. Next: Add another Test movingForward (starting NORTH) and force getPosition to change
+   4. Next: Make getPosition somehow work
 2. Branch: st_pauli_iter_I (nothing changed)
-    1. Next: Add another Test and force getHeading to change
+    1. Next: Add another Test movingForward starting EAST and force getPosition to change
+    2. Next: Add 'inDirection' to Coordinate with
-    2. Next: Make getHeading somehow work
+    2. Next: Make getPosition somehow work
 3. Branch: st_pauli_iter_II (have two acceptance tests, getHeading faked)
-    1. Next: introduce logic with maps and command check (if for L and R)
+    1. Next: Add CoordinateTest as discovered Coordinate and its functionality
+    2. Next: Complete Coordinate inDirection Method
 4. Branch: st_pauli_iter_III (have real turn left and command check)
-    1. Next: Refactor: Could improve Heading and excerpt logic there with Covering Test for heading?
-NO
-    2. Next: Refactor: Map of function for commandString Entry?
-NO
-    2. Next: Introduce F and move forward with map and ...
-    3. Next: Change starting point and add if(coordinate 0,0)
-    3. Next: Introduce Coordinate with Coordinate.add and Validation test for Coordinate
-5. Branch: st_pauli_iter_IV (Coordinate, refactored single methods in rover, move foward, but single command
-    1. Refactor rover test with arguments stream
-    2. Next: Add test for LL --> "stupid" start with if condition, run method twice, ...
-    3. Next: Add test for LLL ---> "stupid?" --> Refactoring
-    4. ...

 ----